01 of 10

-With the carcase complete, we'll skin the sides & back with hardwood.
+With the carcase complete, we'll skin the sides and back with hardwood.
 Cut two pieces of hardwood to 16" in length and another to 26".
 Rip all three pieces to match the completed height of the assembled carcase, which should be exactly 4-1/2".

 These three pieces of stock will connect to each other using mitered butt joints.
 Miter a 45-degree crosscut on the back and one of the sides, and then put them into place on the carcase to ensure that they fit properly.
 When you have a clean mitered butt joint, mark the opposite end of the back piece for the miter, and repeat the process on the other side.

 When both miters are perfect, cut the two side pieces to length and attach to the carcase using finish nails.